-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of Pinecrest Resources Ltd. as at December 31, 2016 and December 31, 2015 and their financial performance and their cash flows for the years then ended in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board.
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of Pinecrest Resources Ltd. and its subsidiaries as at December 31, 2017 and December 31, 2016 and their financial performance and their cash flows for the years then ended in accordance with International Financial Reporting Standards.